kieran-boyle/Assort-Mongo-Fixer/README.md

 When your new files have been written, you should shutdown the server, and set config.enableFixer to false to stop it running again at launch, before testing your new files!

-WARNING!!

-The server will crash on using this mod, due to changing the trader name in base.json.
-You are required to restart the server for the changes to have taken effect anyway, so a hard crash is a good thing!
-You MUST then set config.enableFixer to false before starting the server for your changes to of taken effect.

 CREDITS